sr4mu/skills-hello-github-actions/README.md

 ## Step 5: Trigger the workflow

+_SALUUUUUUUUUUUUUUUUUUUUUT_
 _You've now got a fully functioning workflow! :smile:_

 Your new action will run any time a pull request has been opened.